 What are the advantages of using a certified nurse-midwife?

-Normal births overseen by certified nurse-midwives usually require fewer interventions (continuous electronic fetal monitoring, episiotomy, epidural pain relief, cesarean section).
+Normal births overseen by certified nurse-midwives usually require fewer interventions (continuous electronic fetal monitoring, epidural pain relief, cesarean section).
 Often, this means better outcomes for both expectant women and babies.

 Why is Yale Medicine's approach to midwifery unique?

 The Nurse-Midwifery/Women’s Health Nurse Practitioner program is also one of the oldest in the United States, founded in 1956.
-The Yale School of Nursing has been the home of countless midwives, who through their professional services and scholarships have changed women’s health care in the U.S. and around the world.
+The Yale School of Nursing has been the home of countless midwives, who through their professional services and scholarship have changed women’s health care in the U.S. and around the world.

 At Yale Medicine, there is a special relationship between obstetricians, maternal-fetal medicine specialists and certified nurse-midwives.
 Because of the long history of midwifery in the Yale Medicine community, certified nurse-midwifery is embraced and the relationship is strong and very positive.